AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/activity-stream.md

 ## Manage an activity

 Some activities are in a _running_ or _pending_ status.
-You can act on a running activity, such as cancelling a running deployment.
-The following tabs show two methods of cancelling an activity: the Project Web Interface (PWI) or the Cloud CLI.
+You can act on a running activity, such as canceling a running deployment.
+The following tabs show two methods of canceling an activity: the Project Web Interface (PWI) or the Cloud CLI.

 >[!BEGINTABS]